Tired, Achy Feet? Try These 6 Yoga Poses for Relief

 Each day, our feet take a beating of around 525 pounds per step.
 That can add up quickly!
 But the good news is that yoga can reduce pain associated with common foot conditions, like heel spurs and plantar fasciitis.
 Learn the best ways to use yoga to soothe sore feet here.

-Whether it’s a night on the town in high heels, a trail run in new running shoes or an afternoon walking the flea market in flip-flops, our feet take quite the pounding every day.
+Why is yoga so beneficial for the feet?
+Whether it’s a night on the town in high heels, a trail run in new running shoes, or an afternoon walking the flea market in flip-flops, our feet take quite the pounding every day.

 A study done by Z-Tech Shoe Company and published in The Physics Fact Book found that a force up to three-and-a-half times our body weight could be placed on the foot while running.
 A person who weighs 150 pounds would experience a force of up to 525 pounds with each step.

-Common Foot Pains and How Yoga Can Help
+Common Types of Foot Pain and How Yoga Can Help

 Heel spurs and plantar fasciitis are the two most common types of foot pain that lead people to see a podiatrist.